ssec/polar2grid/py/polar2grid/doc/source/getting_started.rst

 :doc:`reader <readers/index>` or :doc:`writer <writers/index>` sections.
 Options that affect remapping are described in the :doc:`remapping` section.
 Additionally all Polar2Grid bash scripts accept a ``-h`` argument to list all the available command line arguments.
+Usually readers will share the same command line options except when it comes to configuring specific products or "shortcut flags" to request a group of products at once.

 For information on other scripts and features provided by Polar2Grid see the :doc:`utilscripts` or :doc:`misc_recipes` sections or